duybuidotvn/duybuidotvn.github.io/_posts/technical/2015-09-05-jekyll-instruction.md

 ### Templates in Jekyll
 Templates are used to contain a page's or post's content.
 All templates have access to a global site object variable: site as well as a page object variable: page.
 The site variable holds all accessible content and metadata relative to the site.
 The page variable holds accessible data for the given page or post being rendered at that point.

-**Create a Template**
-Templates are created by properly formatting a file and placing it in the `_layouts` directory.
+**Create a Template:** Templates are created by properly formatting a file and placing it in the `_layouts` directory.

-**Formatting**
-Templates should be coded in HTML and contain YAML Front Matter.
+**Formatting:** Templates should be coded in HTML and contain YAML Front Matter.
 All templates can contain Liquid code to work with your site's data.

-**Rending Page/Post Content in a Template**
-There is a special variable in all templates named : `content`.
+**Rending Page/Post Content in a Template:** There is a special variable in all templates named : `content`.
 The content variable holds the page/post content including any sub-template content previously defined.
 Render the content variable wherever you want your main content to be injected into your template:

 ~~~
 <body>